Mission & History

 SAVLP History

-During the first two years of its existence, the Program was operated through the office of the MBA Executive Secretary.
-A separate Pro Bono Office was established in 1989 with a director.
+The Mobile Bar Association first organized a Pro Bono Program to provide free legal representation to low-income clients in Mobile County in 1985.
+During the first two years of its existence, the program was operated through the office of the MBA Executive Secretary.
+A separate Pro Bono Office was established in 1989 with its own director.

-In 2000, the Program’s name was changed to the Mobile Bar Association Volunteer Lawyers Program (VLP).
-As the program became more established and expanded its reach to include other southern counties in Alabama, the name was changed to the South Alabama Volunteer Lawyers Program (SAVLP) in 2012.
+In 2000, the organization changed its name to the Mobile Bar Association Volunteer Lawyers Program (MBA VLP).
+As the program became more established and expanded its reach to include other counties in Alabama, the MBA VLP changed its name to the South Alabama Volunteer Lawyers Program (SAVLP).